divyakelaskar/LearnByCodingSuite/README.md

 # LearnByCodingSuite <!-- omit in toc -->

-A compilation of small react apps built to understand various concepts I come across with.
+A compilation of small apps built to understand various concepts I come across with.

 ## Table of Contents <!-- omit in toc -->
 - [Axios Post Demo](#axios-post-demo)